fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

 Git often comes installed by default on most Mac and Linux machines.

-On windows you can use Git for Windows: https://git-for-windows.github.io.
-Git for Windows is installed on the Windows computers in the student lab.
-(V329) we have installed.
+On Windows you can use Git for Windows: https://git-for-windows.github.io.
+We have installed Git for Windows on the Windows computers in the student lab (V329).

 Git for Windows provides a BASH emulation *Git BASH* used to run Git from the command line.

 It also provides a graphical user interface *Git GUI*.
-However, we recommend to use the command line interface to get familiar with the basic Git commands.
+However, we recommend using the command line interface to get familiar with the basic Git commands.

 There should be a link to *Git BASH* on the desktop.
-Double click on *Git BASH*, navigate to an appropriate directory and clone your Github.uio.no repository.
+Double-click on *Git BASH*, navigate to an appropriate directory and clone your Github.uio.no repository.
 The default path when starting *Git BASH* is typically your UiO home directory.

 A guide on how to install Git is provided by Github here: https://github.com/git-guides/install-git

 ## Setup of  Github repository
 Before you start to work on the exercises and project, you will have to create a git repository on Github.uio.no.
-A Github *Organization* site called *FYS4220-2022* has already been created for FYS4220.
+A Github *Organization* site called *FYS4220-2023* has already been created for FYS4220.
 If this organization is not visible after you have logged in to Github.uio.no, contact the course instructor.
 You can only be added to the organization after you have logged in for the first time and your user has been created.

-The direct link to the organization is https://github.uio.no/FYS4220-2022.
+The direct link to the organization is https://github.uio.no/FYS4220-2023.

-* Login in to Github.uio.no and create a new repository in the *FYS4220-2022* organization (click the green button called *New*).
+* Login in to Github.uio.no and create a new repository in the *FYS4220-2023* organization (click the green button called *New*).
 Name the repository as shown in {numref}`assignments_gitrep_name` replacing *lastname* and *firstname* with your respective lastname and firstname.
 ```{figure} ../images/assignments_create_gitrep_name.png
 ---
 width: 60%